High-level U.S.-North Korea nuclear talks get underway in New York

-NEW YORK (Reuters) - High-ranking officials of the United States and North Korea met in New York late on Wednesday in the first of two days of talks about the future of Pyongyang’s nuclear weapons program and a possible summit between U.S. President Donald Trump and North Korean leader Kim Jung Un.
+NEW YORK (Reuters) - High-ranking officials of the United States and North Korea met in New York late on Wednesday in the first of two days of talks about the future of Pyongyang’s nuclear weapons program and a possible summit between U.S. President Donald Trump and North Korean leader Kim Jong Un.

 U.S. Secretary of State Mike Pompeo and Kim Yong Chol, a close aide of North Korean leader Kim Jong Un, met for about 90 minutes over dinner and exited without providing any detailed remarks to reporters waiting outside.